Ga naar het hoofdmenu Ga naar de inhoud

 Due diligence

-Potential sustainability risks and potential impact on sustainability factors of the proposed investment are identified.
-Vesteda uses its Technical Standards and an ESG risk framework to assess the ESG performance of the project.
-The ESG risk framework will be used both to identify sustainability risks and to identify if the investment contributes to Vesteda’s ESG goals.
-In general, Vesteda assesses new projects and renovation of existing buildings with regard to the quality of the product, sustainability and financial risk and return requirements.
-A due diligence is performed during the screening and selection phase.
-The goal is to assess the various sustainability risks and impact on sustainability factors.
-Vesteda measures a project’s sustainability risks and impact on sustainability factors by benchmarking the project against the sustainability indicators in the ESG framework.
-After Vesteda has assessed all items in the ESG framework it will result in an overall sustainability impact score for the investment which will be included in the investment proposal.
-Vesteda will reject a project or renovation in case its SIS falls below a pre-defined threshold, unless there are compelling reasons to not do so.
-This will have to be motivated and taken up in the relevant investment proposal for consideration of the Management Board and Supervisory Board and/or Participants (depending on the investment amount).
+Potential sustainability risks and potential impact on sustainability factors of proposed investment are systematically identified and assessed.
+Vesteda applies its Technical Standards and an ESG risk framework to evaluate the ESG performance of each project.
+The ESG risk framework serves a dual purpose: it supports the identification of sustainability risks and determines whether an investment contributes to Vesteda’s ESG objectives.
+In general, Vesteda assesses new projects and renovation projects of existing buildings based on the quality of the product, sustainability and financial risk and return considerations.
+A due diligence is carried out during the screening and selection phase to assess the sustainability risks and impact on sustainability factors.
+Vesteda measures these risks and impacts by benchmarking each project against the sustainability indicators defined in its ESG framework.
+Following the assessment of all items in the ESG framework, an overall sustainability impact score (SIS) is assigned to the investment which will be included in the investment proposal.
+Vesteda will reject a project or renovation in case its SIS falls below a pre-defined threshold, unless there are compelling and duly justified reasons to proceed.
+Any such justification must be documented in the investment proposal and submitted for consideration of the Management Board, the Supervisory Board, and/or Participants (depending on the size of investment).

 Engagement policies